 I hope the first few weeks of fall have been treating you well.
-Spoiler alert: this is my favorite season, so that means I am extra excited to share these cranberry walnut jar cookies with you today!
+Spoiler alert: this is my favorite season (if you couldn’t tell be all my fall recipes lately), so that means I am extra excited to share these cranberry walnut jar cookies with you today!

 Prepping homemade jar cookies is particularly simple, and can even make for a fun activity with young ones!
 Jar cookie gifts like this are comprised of a decorated mason jar and all the dry ingredients needed for a batch of cookies.
 Then, you add a cute gift tag for the recipient with a list of wet ingredients and baking instructions.